 NM Data Types Remark ConfigRefType This data type represents the reference of a configuration.
-ConfigKindName Unique name defining the red ested kind of configuration: "Normal" supported by direct and indirect NM "Normal extended" only supported by indirect NM "LimpHome" only supported by direct NM.
-ConfigHandleType ConfigHandleType This data type represents a handle to reference values of ConfigRefType.
+ConfigKindName Unique name defining the requested kind of configuration: "Normal" supported by direct and indirect NM "Normal extended" only supported by indirect NM "LimpHome" only supported by direct NM.
+ConfigHandleType This data type represents a ConfigRefType. handle to reference values of the type

-Table 13 Special data types of the configuration management
+Table 13Special data types of the configuration management